serkansulun/video-emotion/README.md

 The following additional results are also shown: Automatic Speech Recognition (ASR), audio event classification (BEATs), image captioning (CLIP), face detection and emotion classification, Optical Character Recognition (OCR).

+The raw videos and the pretrained features for the Ekman-6 dataset is available on [Zenodo](https://zenodo.org/records/17159328)

 Also see our [Trailer Genre Classifier](https://github.com/serkansulun/trailer-genre-classification).

 Our paper is [available](https://arxiv.org/pdf/2410.21303).